with Inge Kaul, Christian Flachsland, and Nina Hall

 Christian Flachsland is Assistant Professor of Climate and Energy Governance at the Hertie School.
 His research focuses on climate and energy policy options across different levels of governance.
 Flachsland is also head of the governance working group at the Mercator Research Institute on Global Commons and Climate Change (MCC).
 He previously co-led the working group Assessments and Scientific Policy Advice at MCC, and was a contributing author to the Fifth Assessment on the Mitigation of Climate Change by the Intergovernmental Panel on Climate Change (IPCC).
 He studied sociology, economics and philosophy at Potsdam University and was a PhD student at the Potsdam Institute for Climate Impact Research (PIK).
 He earned his PhD from the TU Berlin in 2010.

-Nina Hall is a lecturer in global governance at the Hertie School.
+<link en who-we-are profile person hall>Nina Hall is a lecturer in global governance at the Hertie School.
 She researches on transnational advocacy, global refugee and migration governance, and climate change adaptation.
 Her book Displacement, Development and Climate Change, International Organizations Moving Beyond their Mandates was published by Routledge in 2016.
 She has a PhD in International Relations from the University of Oxford and is now collaborating with a global network of digital activists.
 She has previously worked with the World Economic Forum and the New Zealand Ministry of Foreign Affairs and Trade, and holds a Master's Degree from the University of Auckland, New Zealand.
 She has published in Global Environmental Politics, Global Governance, and the Guardian.